OWASP/samm/Website/content/contributing.md

 #### Not familiar with GitHub?
 GitHub is a company that provides hosting for software development version control using Git.
-If you've neer used Git or GitHub you can always use the regular channels for feedback.
+If you've never used Git or GitHub you can always use the regular channels for feedback.

 Read our [blog post](/blog/2020/03/31/samm-is-doing-cicd/) on how SAMM is doing CI/CD.